 Georgia Institute of Technology, Atlanta, USA, June 19-20, 2017.

-We are delighted to announce the 4th International Workshop on Musical Metacreation (MUME 2016) to be held June 27, 2016, in conjunction with the Seventh International Conference on Computational Creativity, ICCC 2016.
-MUME 2016 builds on the enthusiastic response and participation we received for the past occurrences of MUME series:
+We are excited to announce the 5th International Workshop on Musical Metacreation (MUME 2017) to be held June 19-20, 2017, in conjunction with the Eighth International Conference on Computational Creativity, ICCC 2017.

 Metacreation involves using tools and techniques from artificial intelligence, artificial life, and machine learning, themselves often inspired by cognitive and life sciences, for creative tasks.
 Musical Metacreation explores the design and use of these tools for music making: discovery and exploration of novel musical styles and content, collaboration between human performers and creative software “partners”, and design of systems in gaming and entertainment that dynamically generate or modify music.

 MUME aims to bring together artists, practitioners, and researchers interested in developing systems that autonomously (or interactively) recognize, learn, represent, compose, generate, complete, accompany, or interpret music.
 As such, we welcome contributions to the theory or practice of generative music systems and their applications in new media, digital art, and entertainment at large.

 Deadline for submission of late papers and musical works: April 20th, 2017